KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Breakfast

-With your KURABITO friends, you can enjoy the brewer's healthy breakfast made with seasonal local ingredients at a large round table on the first floor.
+With your KURABITO friends around a large table on the first floor, you can enjoy the healthful brewer's breakfast made with seasonal local ingredients.

 SATURDAY